Coping With Birthday Depression: The Reality Of "The Birthday Blues"

 - Other specified anxiety disorder

-If an introvert's birthday summons an uncomfortable level of socializing (for instance, a surprise party), it can leave them feeling burned out.
-In addition, the anticipation of the birthday might feel stressful and anxiety-inducing.
-For many introverts, an intimate or low-key party may be more enjoyable.
+If a birthday summons an uncomfortable level of socializing (for instance, a surprise party), it can leave some feeling burned out.
+In addition, the anticipation of the birthday might feel anxiety-inducing.
+For many introverts, an intimate birthday party may be more enjoyable.

-Whether you're experiencing a mental illness or a physical illness, any state of being that presents a challenge or barrier to celebrating your birthday might cause feelings of sadness.
-It can be frustrating when you want to participate as usual, but an illness limits your ability.
+Whether you're experiencing a mental illness or a physical illness, any state of being that presents a challenge to celebrating your birthday might cause you to experience feelings of depression.
+It can be frustrating when you want to participate in your birthday as usual, but can't.

 For various reasons, some people don't want to accept the physical and mental changes accompanying aging.
-However, beyond mild discomfort or aversion lies a condition known as Gerascophobia, a specific phobia of growing older.
-This mental illness affects adults and children and can cause severe depression and anxiety surrounding birthdays.
+However, beyond mild discomfort or aversion lies a condition known as gerascophobia, a specific phobia of growing older.
+This affects adults and children and can cause depression and anxiety during your birthday.

-Many societies recognize birthdays as milestones for specific achievements.
+Many societies recognize “milestone birthdays” for specific achievements.
 From taking your first steps to reaching adulthood to hitting retirement, pressure to achieve these benchmarks might bring significant feelings of depression and anxiety.

 Along with societal expectations, your expectations might be a source of depression around your birthday.
 For example, plans to own a home or cross items off a "bucket list" by a certain age might occur, pressuring you to feel you've met your goals by the time your birthday arrives.

 Reviewing your life's progress to find that you haven't achieved everything you planned up to that point may be disappointing, and if you are unkind to yourself, it might lead to intensely negative feelings.
-In addition, a birthday can increase feelings of hopelessness or despair if you struggle with finding your life's purpose or meaning.
+In addition, a birthday can increase feelings of despair if you struggle with finding your life's purpose or meaning, or worry about your own mortality.

-Depending on the nature of your relationships, gatherings involving friends, family, or both can be a source of stress.
-If you're worried about how your family and friends will behave when they're together or how they'll treat you, you might feel sad when your birthday comes around.
+Depending on the nature of your relationships, gatherings can be a source of stress.
+If you're worried about how your family and friends will behave when they're together or how they'll treat you, you might feel depression when your birthday comes around.

 It can be challenging to make friends as an adult.
 Perhaps you've lost close friends or family as time has passed and haven't been socially inclined since.
 Whatever the reason, birthdays can be difficult to celebrate without friends.
 The same feelings can arise when you don't get attention or recognition from your loved ones on your birthday.
 If the day passes unnoticed, you might feel lonely and unappreciated.
 In addition, if you planned a large party and no one showed up, you might feel that others don't consider you.